The Best Samurai Swords of 2024

 Custom Katana Collection

 You can choose the length of the blade, the type of steel, style of the handle, different guard designs, colors and even signature engravings.
+Except normal high carbon steel used for swords you also can choose the traditional Tamahagane, the same steel Japanese swordsmiths used back at the time.

 This level of customization will ensure that your hand forged Japanese katana will be unique and tailored to your specific needs and preferences.
+The prices vary from $190 – $3,700, depending on materials you choose.

 Last Words